 How Much Should I Offer for a House: List Price, Higher, or Lower?

-In the end, it's the market—that is, the level of other buyers' interest in the house, and their view of how it compares to other available houses—that determines how much a house will sell for.
+In the end, it's the real estate market—that is, the level of other buyers' interest in the house, and their view of how it compares to other available houses—that determines how much a house will sell for.

 Does a Home Seller Have to Accept a Full-Price Offer?